-Large, hand-inked wood type spells out the poem's title and spills out over a digitally printed mariner's map of the Chesapeake Bay.
-Sewn within the paper valley of each spread, handmade Sekishu paper forms a virtual misty haze over the map of the Chesapeake, focusing your eyes on what is near at hand and visible: reeds, crab, oysters, fish, shark teeth, and various birds.
+Sewn within the paper valley of each spread, tissue-thin Sekishu paper forms a virtual misty haze over the map of the Chesapeake, focusing your eyes on what is near at hand and visible: reeds, crab, oysters, fish, shark teeth, and birds.

 This book is currently available in our Lead Graffiti store online.

 Edition : Edition of 25 books, signed by Deborah Arnold and Jill Cypher and numbered; printed in 2017-18